"Are you still renting?" "Why haven't you bought a house?" And my personal favourite: "Rent money is dead money!"

 Renting is usually more affordable than paying off a mortgage, though how expensive or cheap your rent is will depend on the area you rent in.

-For example, Sydney is a great city for those who like their kitchen table to double as a bedside table because you won't do much better than a studio if you want to live inner city.
-But in somewhere like Darwin, you could probably rent a house that has a shower big enough for a family of four to comfortably live inside of, probably.
+For example, Sydney is a great city for those who like their kitchen table to double as a bedside table and a desk because you won't do much better than a studio if you want to live inner city.
+But in somewhere like Darwin, you could probably rent a house that has a bathroom big enough for a family of five to comfortably live inside of, probably.

 Because renting is often more affordable, it also means you can afford to live in a nicer area that you may have otherwise been priced out of as a buyer.